Alexander II of Kakheti: War with Kabardians

-In 1596, Kabardian forces led by princes Solokh and Aitek-Murza advanced through the Daryal Gorge, seizing fortified settlements (’‘kabaki’’) belonging to the Vainakh noble Sultan-Murza.
+In 1596, Kabardian forces led by princes Solokh and Aitek-Murza advanced through the Daryal Gorge, seizing fortified settlements (’‘kabaki’’) belonging to the Ingush noble Sultan-Murza.
 After establishing control in the highlands, they moved southward into Kartli's mountainous borderlands, specifically targeting the Sioni and Ksani regions.

 The same report noted that another Kabardian noble, referred to as “Gosudar Alkas,” had warned King Alexander about Solokh's actions and even released many of the captives taken during the raid.
 In retaliation, Solokh attempted to incite Russian voivodes stationed in Terek to join him in military action against Alkas.

 In response, Alexander sent a letter to the Russian commanders urging them not to act against Alkas.
 He assured them that if Alkas had offended the Russian Tsar in any way, he would soon “correct his mistake, fully submit to the Tsar, and remain eternally loyal.”

 Downfall

 In October 1601, Alexander's son, David, revolted from the royal authority and seized the crown, forcing his father to retire to a monastery.
 David died a year later, on October 2, 1602, and Alexander was able to resume the throne.
 Meanwhile, Iran started to regain what had earlier been lost to the Ottomans.
 The energetic Shah Abbas I laid a siege to the Ottoman-held fortress of Erivan in November 1603 and summoned Alexander to his headquarters.
 After months of hesitation, Alexander acceded, massacred the Ottoman garrison in Tiflis, and arrived at Erivan in April 1604.
 Early in 1605, Shah Abbas sent him back with orders to raid Shirvan.
 He was accompanied by his son, Constantine, who had been raised at the Safavid court as a convert to Islam.